 A HH meter offers great benefits to companies across a variety of industries.
 With meter readings send every half hour, it allows you to take control of consumption and reduce energy bills.

-What about P272 Regulation?
+What About P272 Regulation?

 P272 was brought in by Ofgem and now makes it mandatory for all new contracts under profile class 05-08 to get half-hourly meters installed.
 This applies to both brand-new contracts and contract renewals and came into effect on November 5th, 2015.

-What does a HH Meter Operator (MOP) do?
+What Does a HH Meter Operator (Mop) Do?

 A HH meter operator is basically responsible for the installation and maintenance of your meter.
 They also make sure the communications equipment is able to send the data to the data collector without any issues.

-What does a Half Hourly (HH) Data Collector (DC) do?
+What Does a Half Hourly (HH) Data Collector (DC) Do?

 As the name implies a data collector, collects the data, and passes it over to your energy supplier.
-While this is done automatically it’s still important and it can be provided either by your energy company or an accredited third-party.
+While this is done automatically it’s still important and it can be provided either by your energy company or an accredited third party.

 Unlike, an MOP you do need to have a contract in place with DC before getting your power, but you do need one to get access to all your data.

-Businesses with advanced automatic meter reading (AMR) meters in the profile class 05, 06, 07 or 08 should also be able to operate under half-hour settlement.
+Businesses with advanced automatic meter reading (AMR) meters in the profile class 05, 06, 07 or 08 should also be able to operate under a half-hour settlement.
 If unsure ask your supplier and/or your MOP.

 To get started fill in the quote form to get put in touch with the experts.